tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 The complete source code for this example can be found [here][ContainerExample].

-To create a running example, the required components are wrapped in a [BoardGameApplication][BGADocs].
+To create a running example, the required /components are wrapped in a [BoardGameApplication][BGADocs].

 ````kotlin